 Imagine that your work vending machine was able to provide you with fresh lunches, snacks, and more.
 You’re able to pull out your cell phone and purchase goods with your debit card or just a tap of Apple Pay, instead of rummaging through your wallet to find cash.
 Learn why micro markets are replacing traditional vending in today’s post.

 This idea is now a reality thanks to micro-markets, a new technology that is changing the way traditional vending is done in the workplace.
-So, what is a micro market?
+So, what is a micro-market?
 Structurally, micro markets are most comparable to a convenience store without the cashier.
-This gives customers more diversity in product choice and more options when it comes time to paying.
+This gives customers more diversity in product choice and more options when it comes time to pay.

 Another key factor in the success of micro markets is the integrity of its customers.
-With no one there to watch customers for possible stealing, the micro market may have to run on the honor system.
-However, micro markets may also have security cameras to ensure proper use.
+With no one there to watch customers for possible stealing, the micro-market may have to run on the honor system.
+However, micro-markets may also have security cameras to ensure proper use.

 Micro markets provide more options, more freedom, and less hassle when purchasing.
 This is imperative when you think about the fact that human nature is driven by experiences rather than materials.

 As micro markets continue to evolve their technology, managed wireless connectivity will be integral to their function.
-To learn more about how to get your micro market connected, click here.
+To learn more about how to get your micro-market connected, click here.